Wattysaid/dsif-git-main-project/ELVTR_report.md

 ## 📈 Estimated Impact and ROI

-The deployment of this model is expected to bring significant benefits:
+The deployment of this model (once the overfitting corrected):

-- **Reduce Loan Default Rates**: 🔒 Accurately identifies high-risk loan applications, reducing defaults and improving portfolio health.
+- **Reduce Loan Default Rates**: Accurately identify high-risk loan applications, reducing defaults and improving portfolio health.
+Possability to be included in teller applications.
-- **Increase Operational Efficiency**: 🏃 Streamlines the decision-making process, reducing time and resources spent on manual evaluations.
+- **Increase Operational Efficiency**: Simplifies the decision-making process, reducing time and resources spent on manual evaluations.
-- **Enhance Customer Experience**: 😊 Faster approvals for low-risk customers improve satisfaction and retention.
+- **Enhance Customer Experience**: Faster approvals for low-risk customers improving satisfaction, and employee workload.
-- **Expected ROI**: 💸 Improved loan performance is anticipated to lead to cost savings and reduced manual intervention.
-The exact ROI depends on improvements in Lending Club’s default rates and operational savings.
+- **Expected ROI**: Improved loan performance is anticipated to lead to cost savings and reduced manual intervention.

 ## Impact of being wrong (detailed analysis)